Endothermic (warm blooded)

 There are more than 9,800 known species of birds.
 The smallest is the male bee hummingbird, which is 2.25 inches (5.7 centimeters) long and weighs only 0.056 ounces (1.6 grams).
 Its body is the size of a large bumblebee!
 The largest bird is the ostrich, which can weigh up to 340 pounds (154 kilograms).
 The bird with the most feathers is the tundra, or whistling, swan, which has more than 25,000 feathers.
 The bird that flies the fastest is the peregrine falcon: 117 miles per hour (188 kilometers per hour) in a steep dive.

-San Diego Zoo Global is involved in numerous programs to save bird species, locally and around the world.
-These programs include the San Clemente loggerhead shrike program, in collaboration with the U.S. Navy, to increase and support the wild population of these songbirds found only on California's San Clemente Island.
+San Diego Zoo Wildlife Alliance is involved in numerous efforts to save birds, locally and around the world.
+These programs include the San Clemente loggerhead shrike program, in collaboration with the U.S. Navy, to increase and support the population of these songbirds found only on California's San Clemente Island.

-Other efforts include the Hawaii Endangered Bird Conservation Program, which has raised nearly 1,000 chicks, representing 14 of Hawaii's most threatened bird species, at our Keauhou and Maui bird conservation centers.
+Other efforts include the Hawaii Endangered Bird Conservation Program, which has raised nearly 1,000 chicks, representing 14 of Hawaii's most threatened birds, at our Keauhou and Maui bird conservation centers.
 Hundreds of birds have been reintroduced into protected habitat throughout the Hawaiian Islands.

-San Diego Zoo Global is also working with Mexican partners in the California Condor Recovery Program, to restore the California condor to Baja California, Mexico.
-At our field release site, researchers continue to study habitat use, foraging, social groupings, behavior, and condor ranging by GPS tracking.
+San Diego Zoo Wildlife Alliance is also working with Mexican partners in the California Condor Recovery Program, to restore the California condor to Baja California, Mexico.
+At our reintroduction site, scientists continue to study habitat use, foraging, social groupings, behavior, and condor ranging by GPS tracking.